isomerpages/moe-dunmansec/_our-special-programmes/ELIXiR/School wide Programme.md

 <b><u><i>Individual Responsibility- School-wide Programmes (For all Secondary 1-5 Students)</i></u></b>

-_The school-wide programmes aims to instill a sense of Individual Responsibility and ethics in Science raising awareness of the role of each individual can play in our planet, for example, conservation, sustainability and biodiversity._
+<p style="text-align: justify;"><i>The school-wide programmes aims to instill a sense of Individual Responsibility and ethics in Science raising awareness of the role of each individual can play in our planet, for example, conservation, sustainability and biodiversity.</i></p>

 *   _**Hall Assembly Programme: ‘Why Conserve?’** (Collaboration with Singapore Zoo)_